s3geek/healthking/README.md

 healthking
 ==========

-HealthKing is a Magento Module ( Magento is a Zend Framework Project ) for Healthcare Management and has features for Hospital, Clinic, and Fitness Management.
+HealthKing is a Magento Module ( Magento is a Zend Framework Project ) for Healthcare and Clinic Management and has features for Hospital, Patients, and Clinic Management.
 The focus of HealthKing is Security, Swiftness, and Scalability (S3)